kasthurk/xCodedUIFramework/README.md

 ### xCodedUI.AppControls
 This class library contains extended Coded UI control classes that foster framework sustainability.
+You can write your own custom methods that make sense in your effort here.

 ### xCodedUI.AppFramework
 This Coded UI project supports the popular Page Object design pattern and contains built-in configuration for Coded UI data driven testing and automated HTML report log generation.
 The project is set up with a basic 'Hello World' example utilizing a google search page example.

-Coded UI requires Visual Studio Premium or Ultimate.
+####Coded UI requires Visual Studio Premium or Ultimate.